jkorsvik/SortingAlgorithms/README.md

 conda env create -f inf221_conda_env.yml
 ```

-or if you already have the same environment installed simply run:
+or if you already have the inf221 environment installed simply run:
 ```
-conda activate
+conda activate inf221
 ```

+to deactivate.

+´´´
+conda deactivate
+´´´